Workers' Compensation Appeals Commission Members

-James N. Rhodes, an employee representative, of Ketchikan, is a 23-year member of the International Brotherhood of Electrical Workers Union Local 1547.
+James N. Rhodes, an employee representative, of Ketchikan, is a 26-year member of the International Brotherhood of Electrical Workers Local 1547.
 He served as a member for labor on the Board from August 2001 until March 2005.
-He was appointed by Governor Sean Parnell to a four-year term as Commissioner in February 2012, and was reappointed to a 5-year term by Governor Bill Walker in 2016, and reappointed to an additional five-year term by Gov. Mike Dunleavy in January 2021.
-His term expires on March 1, 2021.
+He was appointed by Gov. Sean Parnell to a four-year term in February 2012, reappointed to a five-year term by Gov. Bill Walker in 2016, and reappointed to an additional five-year term by Gov. Mike Dunleavy in January 2021.
+His term expires on March 1, 2026.

 S. T. Hagedorn, an employer representative, of Anchorage, retired from the Alaska Railroad Corporation in June 2009 after a 34-year career, with the last 24 years as Corporate Risk Manager.
 He was appointed as a member for industry to the Board in 1991 by Governor Walter Hickel, reappointed twice by Governor Tony Knowles, and reappointed in 2006 by Governor Frank Murkowski (15 years of Board service).
 He has a B.A. in history from the University of Northern Iowa.
 He was appointed by Governor Sarah Palin to a five-year term as Commissioner in March 2007, reappointed by Governor Sean Parnell to another five-year term in February 2012; and reappointed by Governor Bill Walker to an additional five-year term in February 2017.
 His term expires on March 1, 2022.